10up/Engineering-Best-Practices/_includes/markdown/CSS.md

 #### Media queries placement

 In Sass files, nest the media query or media query mixin within the selector it modifies. **Do not** create size-based partials (e.g. `_1024px.scss`, `_480px.scss`): it will be frustrating to hunt for a specific selector through all the files when we have to maintain the project.
-Putting the media query inside the selector will allow the developer to immediately see all the different styles applied to an element.
+Putting the media query inside the selector will allow developers to immediately see all the different styles applied to an element.

 Avoid: